 If filing separately, both a Personal Service and Proof that all documents have been provided must be submitted to the court

-4) Complete all Forms:
+4) Complete All Colorado Divorce Forms:

 Certificate of Compliance, Financial Statement, Separation Agreement, Parenting Plan, Decree, Support Order, Pretrial Statement, and potentially a Child Support Worksheet.